Accreditations

 PC7.
 File Manipulation.

-The course follows a project-based continuous assessment model throughout the semester due to its highly practical nature, and does not include a final exam.
+This course follows a semester-long project-based assessment model due to its predominantly practical nature, and does not include a final exam.

-Students who do not achieve the minimum grade will have the opportunity to complete a 100% Practical Project with an oral discussion.
+Students who do not achieve the minimum overall grade may complete an individual Practical Project (100%) with oral discussion.

-Minimum attendance of no less than 2/3 of classes is required.
+A minimum attendance of 2/3 of classes is required.

 Sónia Rolland Sobral, Introdução à Programação Usando Python, 2a ed., Edições Sílabo, 2024, ISBN: 9789895613878